zzy1127/DataFlow-Doc/docs/en/notes/guide/quickstart/quickstart.md

 export DF_API_KEY=sh-xxxxx
 ```

-On Windows, you can set the environment variable using the following command:
+On Windows CMD, you can set the environment variable using the following command:

 ```cmd
 set DF_API_KEY=sh-xxxxx